crystal-accomplice

 Accomplice

-Allows any Crystal language program to easily run as a Windows Service with minimal change, and continue to support running as a console application.
+Allows any Crystal language program to easily run as a Windows Service with minimal change, while continuing to support running as a console application also.

-Should you wish to add support for graceful shutdown, doing so requires minimal effort, either:
+Should you wish to add support for graceful shutdown, doing so requires minimal additional effort, either:

 - Add

-at_exithandlers to perform a graceful shutdown tasks, or - Use
+at_exithandlers to perform graceful shutdown tasks, or - Use

-Process.on_terminateto register your own interrupt signal handler to perform a graceful shutdown tasks and thenexit.
+Process.on_terminateto register your own interrupt signal handler to perform graceful shutdown tasks and thenexit.

-You can also continue to run your program manually via the console after the above change, without interference with the Windows Service API.
+You can also continue to run your program manually via the console after the above changes, without interference from Accomplice or the Windows Service API.

 -